Huey-Lewy/HA-Container-Deploy/README.md

 **HA Container Deploy** is a one-step solution for deploying a high-availability PHP + NGINX web application with a MariaDB database on Docker Swarm.
 Key features include:
 - **High Availability**: Three synced PHP + NGINX replicas with a shared MariaDB backend.
 - **Load Balanced**: Caddy listens on port 80 for HTTP, acting as a reverse proxy and distributing incoming requests across all web replicas evenly.
+- **Automatic Scalability**: When the 2 replica "NGINX + PHP" containers ("web" containers) are under load, they will automatically scale up to 4 total containers.
 - **One-Step Deployment**: Scripts handles managing secrets, networks, volumes, and stack setup.
 - **Cloud-Ready**: Optimized and developed for Docker Swarm on a Google Cloud Ubuntu VM instance.